 - To reduce the strain on the teeth at either side of the missing tooth.

-- To prevent the neighbouring teeth from leaning into the resulting gap and altering the bite.
+- To prevent the neighboring teeth from leaning into the resulting gap and altering the bite.

-- To prevent gum disease and tooth decay due to accumulation of food in the gap.
+- To prevent gum disease and tooth decay due to the accumulation of food in the gap.

 There are three main types of dental bridges: